-Through structured and intentional meetings, the Alliance will collectively identify and share resources and information and focus on concrete solutions to shared workforce challenges.
+Through structured and intentional meetings, the Alliance is collectively identifying and sharing resources and information, with a focus on concrete solutions to shared workforce challenges.

 The Alliance is led by the Interstate Renewable Energy Council and the National Council for Workforce Education, with support from Bank of America.

 The Challenge: Unprecedented Clean Energy Job Growth Is Needed

 Ambitious clean energy and climate goals at state and national levels will require significant growth in the clean energy workforce.
 The Inflation Reduction Act enacted in 2022 is expected to dramatically expand renewable energy deployment, with a corresponding demand for employees.

 There are currently 255,000 solar workers in the United States, according to IREC’s National Solar Jobs Census.
 Industry estimates find the number of workers will need to almost quadruple to reach the Biden Administration’s goal of 100% carbon-free efficiency by 2035.
 In the energy efficiency sector, which will also need to grow dramatically, 91% of employers recently reported that it was somewhat or very difficult to hire new employees.

 This is a tremendous opportunity, but such significant workforce expansion will not happen by chance.
 It will require comprehensive planning and coordination.
 This is particularly true if we want to ensure that this unprecedented job growth is inclusive and translates to opportunities and economic gains for communities that need them most.